-Join Tom Geller for an in-depth discussion in this video What is bitcoin?, part of Up and Running with Bitcoin.
+Join Tom Geller for an in-depth discussion in this video What is bitcoin?, part of Learning Bitcoin.

 You've probably heard Bitcoin called money, or a commodity or a store of value.
 The truth is, it can function as all of those things.
 But at it's base, it's something quite different.
 Let's start from the beginning.
 Bitcoin was first described in a paper that was announced in several places online on Halloween, 2008, written under the pseudonym Satoshi Nakamoto.
 It describes a way to use a cryptographically strengthened public ledger to record and protect transactions.
 Now, Bitcoin was only an idea then, but after two months of planning and software development, the first block of 50 coins was released.

 This was known as the genesis block.
 A small development community turned that idea into a working system.
 One important part of that system, is a way to release Bitcoins over time, to reward those people who dedicate their computer power to making the system's infrastructure work.
 If things had stopped there, it would have just been an interesting experiment.
 And if fact, it remained just a curious toy of cryptography geeks for about a year and a half.
 During which time, someone paid 10,000 Bitcoins for a couple of pizzas.
 If that transaction were to take place as I record this, though, those pizzas would cost over $5 million.